Michele Lega: Cardinalate

 He was created and proclaimed Cardinal-Deacon of Sant'Eustachio in the consistory of 25 May 1914.
 He was one of the cardinal electors in the conclave of 1914 that elected Pope Benedict XV.
 He was appointed Prefect of the Congregation for Discipline of Sacraments on 20 March 1920.
 He also participated in the conclave of 1922 that elected Pope Pius XI.
 After ten years as a cardinal-deacon he opted for the order of cardinal priests and his deaconry was elevated pro hac vice to title in 1924.

 Episcopate

 He opted for the order of cardinal bishops and the suburbicarian see of Frascati on 21 June 1926.
 He was consecrated on 11 July of that year in the Sistine Chapel by Pope Pius XI.
-The cardinal's brother, Antonio Lega, archbishop of Ravenna and the bishop of Cervia, attended the ceremony.
+His brother Antonio attended the ceremony.

 Death

-He died in 1935.
-The funeral took place on 20 December, in the basilica of Ss.
+He died in 1935; the funeral took place on 20 December, in the basilica of Ss.
 XII Apostoli, Rome.

+Family

+His brother, Antonio Lega was bishop of Cervia and archbishop of Ravenna.

+His nephew Igino Lega went on to become a priest; he received the Medaglia D’Oro during WWII and was named as a Servant of God.